netsi1964/prompt-engineering-assistant/docs/prd.md

 * **Direct LLM Execution:** The app does not execute prompts to get a final result but focuses on building, analyzing, and improving them.
 * **Multi-language UI:** Supports only one language in the initial UI but is prepared for more via the JSON structure.
 * **Advanced RAG Tuning:** The first version of RAG might be basic; fine-tuning chunking, embedding models, and retrieval strategy is future optimization.
+* **Advanced Sharing Features:** No support for collaborative editing or prompt versioning.
+* **Team Accounts:** No support for team/organization accounts or shared prompt libraries.
+* **Advanced Analytics:** No detailed analytics on prompt usage or effectiveness.
+* **Custom Categories:** Users cannot create custom categories for saved prompts.

 ## 7. Success Metrics